Renée Estevez: Personal life

-Estevez married Jason Thomas Federico, a professional golfer and chef in New York.
+Estevez was married to Jason Thomas Federico, a professional golfer and chef in New York.
 They met at the California Culinary Academy, where he received a degree in culinary arts and she studied pastry and baking science.
 They married on October 11, 1997, in a Catholic wedding at the Church of Our Lady of the Scapular–St. Stephen in New York.
 They were divorced in 2011 in Los Angeles.